ktarrant/lazarus-walkthrough/book/src/chapter-11.md

 ## Sea of Asteri

+There are several islands and trainers on your way.
+The first island has three items and a quest to pick up.
+South of that island is a smaller island with an item and two trainers.

 ### Quests
 - <label><input type="checkbox" class="quest-check" data-quest="sea-of-asteri-west-lost-at-sea"> **Lost at Sea** — Find Pearl String for the old man on the NE island _(Reward: Exp.
 Candy L; Split: Euterpe Lvl 31)_.</label>
 - <label><input type="checkbox" class="quest-check" data-quest="sea-of-asteri-east-another-chance"> **Another Chance** — Get a Revive for the diver (requires Dive) _(Reward: TM18 Rain Dance; Split: Thalia & Melpomene Lvl 36)_.</label>